VireshDhuri01/VireshDhuri01/README.md

 My goal is to become a DevOps Engineer who builds scalable, reliable, and automated systems.

 **Currently learning and working on**:
-CI/CD Pipelines using Jenkins
+- CI/CD Pipelines using Jenkins
-AWS
+- AWS
-Docker and Kubernetes
+- Docker and Kubernetes
-Terraform
+- Terraform
-Git & GitHub
-Argo CD
+- Argo CD
-Linux & Shell Scripting
+- Linux & Shell Scripting
-Prometheus and Grafana
+- Prometheus and Grafana
 ----------------------------------------------------------------------------------------------
 📌 Current Focus